graphitemaster/discord-rogue/README.md

 `Math.floor` to keep things integer-discrete.
 For example, the rasterization techniques require numerical stability for calculating integer error otherwise they don't work.

-# Bug reports

-You may file any bugs on the issue tracker

-## Single source file

-Yes everything is a single source file, this turns out to be much easier to embed and use with your bot and easier to update.
-Do not submit bug reports about splitting up the source code into multiple files, they will be closed on sight.

-## Failed to load game assets

-The game searches for three text files containing a 30x28 characters describing splash screens for start, resume and gameover.
-These are not provided and you must supply your own.

-# Feature requests

-You may request features on the issue tracker but they may be closed if deemed too difficult or outside the scope of what this game is used for

-# Optimizations

-The code isn't as optimal as it can be, we do a lot of O(n) runs through lists of entities and some O(n^2) stuff for generation of dungeons, however simplicity was chosen over performance for the first iteration.

 # License